timofeysie/rainbow-connection/README.md

 Please check install.log and fix any problems.
 If you're still stuck,
 ```

-This may be the fact that it is meant to be installed on a rapsberry pi.
+On the pi, npm i comnpletes.
+This is becuase wiring-pi is meant to be installed on a rapsberry pi.

-But still, we would like to test the API calls on the Mac before tyring it out on the pi.
+To test the API calls on the Mac before tyring it out on the pi we have a demo server app.
-So we will create a dev-server without wiring-pi just for testing purposes.
+This is called dev-server.js
+It is the same as the server.js but without wiring-pi.

 ## Pi GPO package